-Prir nciples to be applied to the integrated care delivery model 1 Demonstrates an integrated approach to prevention and care to include ı physical and mental health integrated with social care.
+Prir nciples to be applied to the integrated care delivery model 1 Demonstrates an integrated approach to prevention and care to include physical and mental health integrated with social care.
 2 Focuses on self-care and prevention to promote independence and reduce pressures on the health and social care system.
-3 Clear access points for people to receive modern health and social care services from co- located teams.
+3 Clear access points for people to receive modern health and social care • services from co- located teams.
 4 Ensures people have access to high quality services when needed within a simplified system.
 5 Works closely with the community and the voluntary sector.
-6 Evidence of Alliance Agreement/partnership to facilitate whole system 6 approach, which is about more than a document or a contract and refer to an alliance style of working, based on constructive, productive relationships.
+Evidence of Alliance Agreement/partnership to facilitate whole system 6 approach, which is about more than a document or a contract and refer to an 7 alliance style of working, based on constructive, productive relationships.
 7 Has effective governance arrangements.
-Plans to vary the flow of money and resources are identified and agreed 8 underpinned by risk/gain share agreements.
+8 Plans to vary the flow of money and resources are identified and agreed underpinned by risk/gain share agreements.
 Uses whole population budgets and is not based on paying for single events 9 (e.g. "procedures", "admissions", "attendances", "contacts").
 10 Describes how outcomes will be achieved within available resources and timeframe.
-11 Any shift in activity between providers within the system needs to be balanced by demonstrable shift in resource where required.
-12 The change management plan supports staff through change, identifies and introduces any required new skills and promotes innovation.
-13 A clear estates strategy that supports delivery of a modern health and care - estate.
-Has a strategic loadership role for Conoral practice which recognises and 14 Has a strategic leadership role for General practice which recognises and develops the full spectrum of primary care service delivery Enables strong clinical and practitioner operational leadership, including the 15 GP as the expert generalist with the person.
-To improve the quality and efficiency of services enables the sharing of 16 records, data and information including integrating information management and technology.
+Any shift in activity between providers within the system needs to be balanced 11 by demonstrable shift in resource where required.
+40 The change management plan supports staff through change, identifies and 12 introduces any required new skills and promotes innovation.
+13 A clear estates strategy that supports delivery of a modern health and care 13 estate.
+14 Has a strategic leadership role for General practice which recognises and develops the full spectrum of primary care service delivery 15 Enables strong clinical and practitioner operational leadership, including the GP as the expert generalist with the person.
+To improve the quality and efficiency of services enables the sharing of 16 records, data and information including integrating information management 47 and technology.
 17 Enables innovation in service provision using technology.
-Seeks continuous and effective involvement with public, patient and colleague 18 involvement.
+10 Seeks continuous and effective involvement with public, patient and colleague 18 involvement.
 Where service changes are proposed, ensure consultation in line with legislation and best practice.